m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 The design of the alloy components has two main considerations.

-1. **Balance in granularity** We need the components to be granular enough such that the extension points for customers are reasonable.
+1. **Balance in granularity:** We need the components to be granular enough such that the extension points for customers are reasonable.
 If we have a component which is an entire class a customer who wanted to customize the xml docs for a method would need to write a parser to find the method in the string, find the xml docs above the method and then insert their comments inline.
 If instead we have a method sub component in the class and a doc comments component for the method they could directly find the doc comment component and modify its contents.
 At the same time we don't want to go all the way down to an assignment component or for loop component.
-2. **Cross language consistency** We need some degree of consistency across languages in order to realize the goal of learning how to customize in one language does not require relearning if you want to do the same thing in another language.
+2. **Cross language consistency:** We need some degree of consistency across languages in order to realize the goal of learning how to customize in one language does not require relearning if you want to do the same thing in another language.
 If one language had a method component with no sub components and another language had a method signature subcomponent and a method body subcomponent this would miss the mark on the stated goal.

 The following is a proposed breakdown of what the components would look like for csharp.
 This isn't exhaustive but a representation of the direction.